Skip to main content

 Course overview

-Data Science and AI is a rapidly expanding, applied discipline that is shaping the world around us and a significantly growing area of employment.
-Data science is also the foundation of the technology that underpins modern approaches to functional AI based products and services.
+Data science and AI is a rapidly expanding applied discipline that is shaping the world around us and stimulating a significantly growing area of employment.
+Data science is also the foundation of the technology that underpins modern approaches to working AI-based products and services.

 What to expect